RobertAron/react-sparkles/README.md

 ### Usage

 * Set parent element to be `display:relative`
-* Set the sparkle container.
+* Create the sparkle container.
 This will fill the parent element, and make the sparkles unclickable.
-* Set the sparkle elements.
+* Create the sparkle elements.
   * Select a varient.
 There are 4.
 (0-3)
   * Poition using `top`,`right`,`bottom`,`left`.
 These take css atributes.
   * Set the delay in ms